Monday, April 29, 2024

 My current constructed language project is called Æppl (sounds like “apple”).
 It’s a silly name and I don’t remember how I came up with it, but it’s too firmly embedded in my imagination to change now.
 I imagine Æppl being spoken by about 55,000 people who live on an (imaginary) island about 350 miles east of Newfoundland.

-I've been taking my time in constructing Æppl.
-I started thinking about it while taking the bus to and from work in the late 90s, and I'm still thinking about it.
+I’ve been taking my time in constructing Æppl.
+I started thinking about it while taking the bus to and from work in the late 1990s, and I’m still thinking about it, almost 30 years later.
 I have some things about the language firm in my mind now, but the bulk of the language is still not worked out.
 In fact, very little of it is even written down.
-The process of writing something down makes it permanent in a way that I'm not always ready to commit to for Æppl, though there are a few things that have settled in and feel Right.
+The process of writing something down makes it permanent in a way that I’m not always ready to commit to for Æppl, though there are a few things that have settled in and feel Right.
 Here are two of them.

 The simple vowels of Æppl